 WHEREAS, the Seller is a rural electric cooperative financed primarily by the Rural Utilities Service (“RUS”) and supplementary by another lender (“Supplemental Lender”), among the conditions of such financing being that Seller requires certain lenders’ approvals and must maintain certain minimum financial operating results;

-WHEREAS, the Seller is a member of Plains Electric Generation and Transmission Cooperative, Inc. (together with its successors and assigns by merger other otherwise “Plains”) from which Seller receives certain transmission and other services and its total requirements for electric power and energy, and Plains must furnish, operate and maintain the transmission and generation facilities and commit for power and energy resources in order for Seller to serve Consumer’s requirements and has conditioned its service to the Seller upon certain terms, conditions and requirements.
+WHEREAS, the Seller is a member of Plains Electric Generation and Transmission Cooperative, Inc. (together with its successors and assigns by merger other otherwise “Plains”) from which Seller receives certain transmission and other services and its total requirements for electric power and energy, and Plains must furnish, operate and maintain the transmission and generation facilities and commit for power and energy resources in order for Seller to serve Consumer’s requirements and Plains has conditioned its service to the Seller upon certain terms, conditions and requirements.
 Plains has proposed to merge into Tri-State Generation and Transmission Cooperative, Inc. (the “Merger”);

 WHEREAS, the Seller is a public utility subject to the general supervision and jurisdiction of the New Mexico Public Regulation Commission (“NMPRC”) which regulates certain rates, service and other matters and requires or authorizes certain contractual provisions;